phenomecentre/nPYc-Toolbox/docs/objects.rst

 	dataset.sampleMetadata
 	dataset.featureMetadata
 	dataset.intensityData

-Additional study design parameters or sample metadata may be mapped into the Dataset using the :py:meth:`~nPYc.objects.Dataset.addSampleInfo` method.
-For the purpose of standardising QC filtering procedures, the nPYc toolbox defines a small set of terms for describing reference sample types and design elements, as listed in :doc:`Adding Sample Metadata<../samplemetadata>`.
+Additional For the purpose of standardising QC filtering procedures, the nPYc toolbox defines a small set of terms for describing reference sample types and design elements, as listed in :doc:`Adding Sample Metadata<../samplemetadata>`.

+For
+The Dataset family of class include methods for mapping additional metadata into the object (see :py:meth:`~nPYc.objects.Dataset.addSampleInfo`), as well exporting a representation of themself in a variety of formats (see the :py:meth:`~nPYc.objects.Dataset.exportDataset` method)

 Sample and Feature Masks
 ========================

-nPYc-Toolbox Dataset objects contains two internal `mask` vectors, the :py:attr:`~nPYc.objects.Dataset.sampleMask` and the :py:attr:`~nPYc.objects.Dataset.featureMask`.
+Dataset classes also contains two internal `mask` vectors, the :py:attr:`~nPYc.objects.Dataset.sampleMask` and the :py:attr:`~nPYc.objects.Dataset.featureMask`.
 They store whether a sample or feature, respectively, should be used when calculating QC metrics, in the visualizations in the report functions and when exporting the datasets.

 There are several functions which modify these internal masks: